Mental Health Concerns: Speaking to Your Doctor

 Mental Health Questions From Your Doctor

-Simple questions such as this will open a patient to describe their home and work life.
-If they are engaged, they will tell you a lot about what is good and what can be frustrating.
-However, it is usually what is not said that prompts me to think all is not so well.
+Simple questions like this will open a patient up to describing their home and work life.
+If engaged, they will tell you more about what is good and what can be frustrating.
+However, what is not said usually makes me think everything is not going well.

-When I sense that there is something that is troubling a patient I will stop and focus on this.
+When I sense something troubling a patient, I will stop and focus on this.
 I will explore how things are going in their lives.
-If there is trouble, it becomes apparent very quickly and this becomes something we can explore together.
+If there is trouble, it becomes apparent quickly, and this becomes something we can explore together.

 Don’t Be Afraid to Speak About Mental Health Concerns